rwaldron/tc39-notes/es8/2017-03/mar-23.md

 CP: You can resolve to pending because you haven't evaluated the dynamic module..

-BF: so if the loader does not generate a pending, does that mean it's an error?
+BF: So if the loader does not generate a pending, does that mean it's an error?

 CP: If you know the shape of it without evaluating it, you don't need to return pending.